ds4se/chapters/sback/summarizing-unstructured-data.md

 Is it possible to automatically tag each line with the language it is written in?
 Yes!
 Researchers developed a number of methods to classify text in different categories.
-A classical example is the case of classifying a whole email into "spam" or legitimate.
+A classic example is the case of classifying a whole email into "spam" or legitimate.
 In the case of development emails, we developed simple methods to recognize lines of code from other text [2] and more complex ones to recognize more complex languages, such as those used in